 Public liability insurance is a kind of insurance that businesses can take out that covers the cost of claims made by members of the public that are injured or have their property damaged on their premises.
 It’s not compulsory, unlike employer liability insurance or motor insurance.

-Who Is Eligible To Make A Personal Injury Claim?
+Who Is Eligible To Make A Public Liability Insurance Claim?

 Time Limits In Public Liability Claims

-Generally, you must begin your claim within three years of suffering your injuries, but there are some exceptions.
+However, there are some exceptions to this time limit.
 For example, if you were injured while under 18, then you won’t be able to make a claim for yourself until the time limit starts on your 18th birthday.
-If you want to claim before then, a litigation friend can begin proceedings on your behalf.
+If you want to claim before then, a litigation friend can begin legal proceedings on your behalf if agreed by the courts.

 Likewise, a litigation friend can claim on behalf of someone who doesn’t have the mental capacity required to claim for themselves.
 In these cases, the time limit is suspended.
-If they regain the needed capacity and no claim has been made, they will have three years from the date of their recovery to make their own claim.
+If they regain the needed capacity and no claim has been started on their behalf, they will have 3 years from the date of their recovery to make their own claim.

 How To Prove Your Personal Injury Claim